tmspnn/demo/README.md

 # node-boilerplate

-A NodeJS boilerplate with templates and rest API.
+A boilerplate for building RESTful APIs with Node.js.